Register Interest

 Crime scene management activity

-For the rest of the morning, I took part in a practical crime scene exercise with other participants on the programme.
-We worked through multiple crime scene scenarios and had to identify, label and collect evidence to learn how to properly document evidence while preserving forensic integrity.
+For the rest of the morning, I take part in a practical crime scene exercise with other participants on the programme.
+We work through multiple crime scene scenarios and identify, label and collect evidence to learn how to properly document evidence while preserving forensic integrity.

 Interviewing suspects session

-After lunch, we had a session covering the key techniques for interviewing suspects, including how to structure interviews and build rapport to ensure we gain key skills on conducting ethical interviews in the correct manner.
+After lunch, we have a session covering the key techniques for interviewing suspects, including how to structure interviews and build rapport.
+This ensures we gain key skills for conducting ethical interviews in the correct manner.

 Introduction to problem solving session

-In this session, I learned how crucial problem-solving skills are for detectives to help develop effective investigative strategies.
+In this session, I learn how crucial problem-solving skills are for detectives to help develop effective investigative strategies.

-My day wrapped up with revision for the National Investigators’ Exam (NIE), by spending time consolidating NIE content that was covered in previous lessons.
+I wrap up my day with revision for the National Investigators’ Exam (NIE), by spending time consolidating NIE content that has been covered in previous lessons.

 Wellbeing and fitness

-I decided to use the on-site gym in the evening with a few participants to ensure I am maintaining my physical fitness, while also bonding with others on the programme outside of training sessions.
+I use the on-site gym in the evening with a few participants to ensure I am maintaining my physical fitness, while also bonding with others on the programme outside of training sessions.

 A Day in the Life - Immersion Period